picocms/Pico/README.md

 ### I want to use a pre-bundled release

-Do you know the feeling: I want to install a new website, upload all files of my favorite CMS and run the setup script - just to find out that I forgot about creating the SQL database first?
-Later the setup script tells me that my file permissions are wrong.
+Do you know the feeling: You want to install a new website, so you upload all files of your favorite CMS and run the setup script - just to find out that you forgot about creating the SQL database first?
+Later the setup script tells you that the file permissions are wrong.
 Heck, what does this even mean?
 Forget about it, Pico is different!

 ###### Step 1